Labrador Pregnancy Symptoms and Early Signs

 Regular vet checkups are a must during your Labrador’s pregnancy.
 Your vet can confirm the pregnancy, check your dog’s health, and give advice on what to expect at each stage.
 They’ll help you track weight gain, monitor the puppies’ development, and spot any signs of trouble early.

 Around day 45, an ultrasound or X-ray may be done to count the puppies.
 Don’t skip appointments, your vet’s guidance makes sure both mom and her litter stay healthy.
-If anything seems off, like unusual behavior or appetite loss, it’s always best to check in with your vet right away.
+If anything seems off, like unusual behaviour or appetite loss, it’s always best to check in with your vet right away.

 The Whelping Process: Stages of Labor and What to Expect